• Sati

 Why?

-Because we’re highlighting an industry that, from our research, hasn’t received much coverage.
+Because we’re highlighting an industry that hasn’t received much coverage.

-Before we jump in, we’d like to remind you of what we discussed the last time we met.
+We’d like to remind you of what we shared the last time we met.

-We wrote a piece called Africa from a Birdseye View: A Macroeconomic Deep Dive to understand the economic drivers of the distribution of VC funding in Africa.
+We published Africa from a Bird’s-Eye View: A Macroeconomic Deep Dive, an analysis of the economic drivers shaping the distribution of venture capital (VC) funding across Africa.

-If you’re new with us, you didn’t receive it in your inbox and you won’t find it on our website.
+If you’re new here, you didn’t receive it in your inbox and you won’t find it on our website.

-We published it on EiX (Entrepreneurship and Innovation Exchange), a free peer-reviewed resource on entrepreneurship and innovation that attracts close to 5 million visitors a year.
+That’s because it was featured on EiX (Entrepreneurship and Innovation Exchange)—a free peer-reviewed resource visited by ~5 million people a year.

 If you’d like to read it, you’ll find it here.